 "CARE has teams in Odisha and Andhra Pradesh who are assessing the needs of affected people," said CEO and Country Director Dr. Muhammad Musa before the cyclone hit.
 "This cyclone is predicted to be India's worst in the last 14 years, and we want to get help to people as fast as possible."

 As the storm approached, we pre-positioned relief items in the coastal areas, including water, water purification tablets, hygiene and survival kits, floor mats and solar lamps and have distributed those to individuals and families who lost everything in the storm.
-Now, we are moving to help in Bihar, and we will be replenishing our stocks in the coming days and weeks as Indians put their lives, homes, crops and communities back together.

 How CARE works in emergencies